Comeback Kid (band)

 Comeback Kid is a Canadian hardcore punk band formed in March 2001 in Winnipeg, Manitoba.
-The band currently consists of vocalist Andrew Neufeld, guitarists Jeremy Hiebert and Stu Ross, bassist Chase Brenneman and drummer Loren Legare.
+The band currently consists of vocalist Andrew Neufeld, guitarists Jeremy Hiebert and Stu Ross, bassist Chase Brenneman and drummer Terrance Pettitt.
 Since its formation, the band has released seven studio albums and seventeen music videos.
 Their seventh studio album, Heavy Steps, was released in January 2022.